Sam-Martin/sams-generate-changelog/docs/source/config-file-examples.rst

 Using config files
 ---------------------------

-By default SamsGenerateChangelog will look for a yaml config file named `.sgc` in the current working directory.
+By default SamsGenerateChangelog will look for a yaml config file named :code:`.sgc` in the current working directory.
 You can use all *named* arguments you would supply to the cmdline as key names in the config file.

 Example :code:`.sgc` with custom attributes